Blyzi/omni-bench/README.md

 ```

 Parameters:
-- `--definitions`(Optional): The list of definitions files to build.
+- `--definition -d`(Optional): The list of definitions files to build.
 You can use this parameter or the integrated CLI if you prefer.

 **Warning**: This command will take a while to run, as it needs to download the images and build the containers.
 The images are quite large, so make sure you have enough disk space available.